samphippen/badger-vagrant/readme.md

 #Badger Vagrant

 Badger is the new [Student Robotics](http://studentrobotics.org) server.
-This is a vagrant configuration that will very easil go from scratch to a vagrantbox.
+This is a vagrant configuration that will very easily go from scratch to a vagrantbox.

 ##Setup